daniel5151/choochoos/docs/k4/kernel.md

 };
 ```

-There are 3 types of request, each with a corresponding response
+There are 3 types of request, each with a corresponding response:

 - `Shutdown` - terminate the name server task
 - `WhoIs` - Return the Tid associated with a given name
 - `RegisterAs` - Register a Tid with a given name